nobu-n2002/PixelFlow/README.md

    Congratulations!
 You have successfully completed the 2D test case.
 If you encounter any difficulties or have further questions, please refer to the provided documentation or seek assistance from our support channels.

    Thank you for your efforts!

-10. To perform computations for a 3D test case, set DIMENSION=3 in both init.sh and run.sh, and execute the following commands in sequence:

-    ```bash
-    # test/init.sh

-    # Set the DIMENSION variable to 2 for a 2D cylindrical case
-    # Set the DIMENSION variable to 3 for a 3D Stanford Dragon case
-    DIMENSION=3
-    ```

-    ```bash
-    # test/run.sh

-    # Set the DIMENSION variable to 2 for a 2D cylindrical case
-    # Set the DIMENSION variable to 3 for a 3D Stanford Dragon case
-    DIMENSION=3
-    ```

-    ```bash
-    sh init.sh
-    ```

-    ```bash
-    sh run.sh
-    ```

-### Expected Output

-Upon successful execution of the test case, you should observe the following:

-- A log file in the `logs/` directory (e.g., `logs/runlog_test.txt`).
-- Output files in the `test2d` or `test3d` directory.

-Feel free to explore the contents of the log file and output folder to verify that the simulation ran as expected.